The Warriors (film): Plot

-When the group arrives at the 96th Street and Broadway station in Manhattan, they are pursued by police and separated.
+When the group arrives at the 96th Street and Broadway station in Manhattan, they are pursued by cops and separated.
 Vermin, Cochise, and Rembrandt escape by boarding a subway car.
 Fox, struggling with a police officer, is thrown onto the tracks and killed by a passing train as Mercy flees the scene.
 The Baseball Furies chase Swan, Ajax, Snow, and Cowboy into Riverside Park, but they are defeated in a brawl.
 After the fight, Ajax sees a lone woman sitting on a park bench and leaves the group despite Swan's objections.
-When Ajax becomes sexually aggressive, the woman reveals herself as an undercover police officer and arrests him with the help of uniformed officers.
+When Ajax becomes sexually aggressive, the woman reveals herself as an undercover cop and arrests him with the help of uniformed officers.

 Upon arriving at Union Square station, Vermin, Cochise, and Rembrandt are seduced by an all-female gang called the Lizzies and invited into their hideout.
 They narrowly escape the Lizzies' subsequent attack, learning in the process that the gangland community and the police believe the Warriors murdered Cyrus.
 As a lone scout, Swan returns to the 96th Street station, where Mercy joins him (although he spurns her advances).
 After reaching the Union Square station by walking along the tracks, they reunite with the remaining Warriors and fight with an overalls-wearing roller skating gang, the Punks, which allows Mercy to prove herself in combat.
 Meanwhile, an unidentified gang member visits the Riffs and tells them that he saw Luther shoot Cyrus.

 At dawn, the Warriors finally reach Coney Island, only to find Luther and the Rogues waiting for them.
+Swan asks Luther why he killed Cyrus, to which Luther replies, "No reason...
+I just like doing things like that!"
 Swan challenges Luther to single combat, but Luther pulls a gun instead.
 Swan dodges his shot and throws a switchblade into Luther's forearm, disarming him.
-The Riffs arrive, acknowledging the Warriors' courage and skill before apprehending the Rogues.
-As the Riffs descend upon him, Luther screams.
+The Riffs arrive, acknowledging the Warriors' innocence of Cyrus' murder while saluting their courage and skill.
+The Riffs let the Warriors leave before descending on the Rogues and Luther, who screams in anguish at his imminent demise.
 The radio DJ announces that the bounty on the Warriors has been cancelled and salutes them with a song, "In the City."
 The film ends with Swan, Mercy, and the rest of the gang walking down a Coney Island beach illuminated by the rising sun.